 This situation created extreme conditions of intense winds and high waves as well as heavy rainfall in the Balearic archipelago.
-In particular, intense northeasterly winds were blowing over the area during the first phase of the storm from 5 to 7 November (Figure 1 panels c,d), creating favorable conditions for coastal upwelling along the northwestern coasts of Mallorca and Ibiza Islands.
-The peak of this wind event occurred on 6 November around 10:00 UTC, with hourly mean values over 17.5 m/s off Mallorca Island as represented by the HARMONIE-AROME model (Bengtsson et al., 2017) from the Spanish Meteorological Agency (AEMET).
+In particular, intense north-easterly winds were blowing over the area during the first phase of the storm from 5 to 7 November (Fig. 1c, d), creating favourable conditions for coastal upwelling along the north-western coasts of the islands of Mallorca and Ibiza.
+The peak of this wind event occurred on 6 November around 10:00 UTC, with hourly mean values over 17.5 m s-1 off the island of Mallorca, as represented by the HARMONIE-AROME model (Bengtsson et al., 2017) from the Spanish Meteorological Agency (AEMET).

 Coastal upwelling is an oceanic process which generates upward vertical currents at the coast in response to an offshore transport of surface waters produced under the action of an intense or sustained alongshore wind stress.
-In the northern hemisphere, the wind has to blow with the coast on its left-hand-side to be favorable to upwelling.
-By bringing cold and nutrient-rich deep waters close to the surface, the upwelling has significant effects on the physical and biogeochemical characteristics of coastal waters, generally enhancing the local primary productivity and then playing an important role on marine ecosystems (Pauly and Christensen, 1995).
-In the Western Mediterranean Sea, wind-induced upwelling is known to occur along the French coast (Millot et al, 1979, Ray et al. 2000, Bakun and Agostini, 2001), western and eastern coasts of Sardinia (Olita et al, 2013, Salusti et al., 1998) and northwestern Alboran Sea (Sarhan et al., 2000, Macias et al., 2008).
-Eddyinduced coastal upwelling has also been evidenced in the Ligurian Sea (Casella et al., 2011) and along the Algerian coast (Millot et al., 1985).
-To our knowledge, no upwelling has yet been reported in the Balearic Islands.
-While the frequent northnorthwesterly mistral wind events do not present the appropriate orientation to generate upwelling along the northwestern coast of the Balearic Islands, favorable conditions with intense northeasterly winds are occasionally met during specific storms such as Gloria in January 2020 (Amores et al., 2020, Sotillo et al., 2021, Álvarez-Fanjul et al. 2022) or Blas in November 2021.
-Notice that these winds blow in the opposite direction of the established Balearic Current, which flows northeastwards along the northwestern coast of the Balearic Islands (Lopez-García et al., 1994).
+In the Northern Hemisphere, the wind has to blow with the coast on its left-hand side to be favourable to upwelling.
+By bringing cold and nutrient-rich deep waters close to the surface, the upwelling has significant effects on the physical and biogeochemical characteristics of coastal waters, generally enhancing the local primary productivity and then playing an important role in marine ecosystems (Pauly and Christensen, 1995).
+In the western Mediterranean Sea, wind-induced upwelling is known to occur along the French coast (Millot et al., 1979; Rey et al., 2000; Bakun and Agostini, 2001), the western and eastern coasts of Sardinia (Olita et al., 2013; Salusti, 1998), and the north-western Alboran Sea (Sarhan et al., 2000; Macias et al., 2008).
+Eddy-induced coastal upwelling has also been evidenced in the Ligurian Sea (Casella et al., 2011) and along the Algerian coast (Millot et al., 1985).
+To our knowledge, no upwelling has been reported yet in the Balearic Islands.
+While the frequent north-north-westerly mistral wind events do not present the appropriate orientation to generate upwelling along the north-western coast of the Balearic Islands, favourable conditions with intense northeasterly winds are occasionally met during specific storms such as Gloria in January 2020 (Amores et al., 2020; Sotillo et al., 2021; Álvarez-Fanjul et al., 2022) or Blas in November 2021.
+Notice that these winds blow in the opposite direction of the established Balearic Current, which flows northeastwards along the north-western coast of the Balearic Islands (Lopez-García et al., 1994).